rmagatti/auto-session/README.md

   session_lens = {
     picker = nil, -- "telescope"|"snacks"|"fzf"|"select"|nil Pickers are detected automatically but you can also manually choose one.
-Falls back to vim.ui.select load_on_setup = true, -- Only used for telescope, registers the telescope extension startup picker_opts = nil, -- Table passed to Telescope / Snacks to configure the picker.
+Falls back to vim.ui.select load_on_setup = true, -- Only used for telescope, registers the telescope extension startup picker_opts = nil, -- Table passed to Telescope / Snacks / Fzf-Lua to configure the picker.
 See below for more information mappings = {
       -- Mode can be a string or a table, e.g. {"i", "n"} for both insert and normal mode delete_session = { "i", "<C-D>" },